• HR

 An Individual Coverage HRA (ICHRA) can be compatible with an HSA, but only if the employee has individual insurance not purchased through an exchange, and the ICHRA needs to be reimbursing only premiums and not medical expenses, though employees can fund the HSA simultaneously.

-Otherwise, if employees want to use the ICHRA and HSA for premium and medical-expense reimbursements at the same time, the employee needs to be on a high-deductible health plan, the employer can’t offer a group health plan to other employees, and the ICHRA needs to be set up in a way where additional conditions are met and restrictions apply.
+Otherwise, if employees want to use the ICHRA and HSA for health insurance premiums and medical-expense reimbursements at the same time, the employee needs to be on a high-deductible health plan, the employer can’t offer a group health plan to other employees, and the ICHRA needs to be set up in a way where additional conditions are met and restrictions apply.

 Back to top